psychemedia/storytelling-notes/gobborn_seer.md

 "No, no," said the king, "cannot one of the men do the errand?"

-"No, they could not make themselves understood/' said the Seer, "but Jack could do the errand."
+"No, they could not make themselves understood," said the Seer, "but Jack could do the errand."

 "You and your son are to stop here.
 But how will it do if I send my own son?"